kimmobrunfeldt/git-hours/README.md

 ## Usage

-Simply run `githours` in root of a git repository.
+In root of a git repository run:

+    githours

 **Note: repository is not detected if you are not in the root of repository!**

 ## Install